-Rich, creamy, and with 15 grams of protein, these homemade ice cream bars are coated in a two-ingredient chocolate shell and chopped peanuts for maximum crunch.
+These Protein Ice cream Bars are made with rich, homemade vanilla dairy-free ice cream and coated in a two-ingredient chocolate shell.
 They’re the perfect way to treat yourself while still sticking to your goals.

 Ingredients and Substitutions